-SCBC integrates business strategy with environmental and social factors and risks in accordance with external regulations and guidelines, for instance, The state ownership policy, Annual Accounts Act, Agenda 2030, UN Principles for Responsible Banking (PRB), Global Reporting Initiative Standards (GRI), Global Compact, EU Taxonomy.
-SCBC has a policy for Sustainable enterprise, and it is fully integrated into SCBC's business and steering model for the operations.
-As part of strengthening

-SCBC's risk culture, the bank has risk and compliance coordinators (RCCs) in the first line.
+Furthermore, SCBC monitors developments on the regulatory landscape in terms of external regulations and guidelines concerning environmental and social factors and risks, and what impact these develop-ments have in terms of business strategy.
+Examples of external regulations and guidelines concern:, The state ownership policy, Annual Accounts Act, Agenda 2030, European Sustainability Reporting Standards, Global Compact, and EU Taxonomy.
+As part of maintaining SCBC's risk culture, SCBC has risk and compliance coordinators (RCCs) in the first line.
 For further information on three lines of defense see page 14 in the report.
-The RCCs support the business managers with a focus on risk management, process mapping, internal controls, incident management and regulatory compliance, where sustainable finance is included.
+The RCC support the business managers with a focus on risk management, process mapping, internal controls, incident management and regulatory compliance, where sustainable finance is included.